tarcinapp/entity-persistence-service/README.md

 1. All database models have id property and it is generated at server side with guid.
-2. DateTime fields names are end with '`dateTime`' Here are the list of common field names.
+2. DateTime fields names are end with '`dateTime`'
+3. All managed fields are prefixed with underscore.
+Here are the list of common field names.

 | Field Name              | Description                                                                                                                                                                                                                                                                                                                                                                                   |